stat545ubc-2022/assignment-b1-and-b2-mlbaron1/README.md

 Hello,
-This is Michelle Baron's repository for LING 545B!
+This is Michelle Kamigaki-Baron's repository for LING 545B!

 Assignment B1 is contained within the b1 folder.
 There you may find: